johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Symantec.md

 ### Enable the Symantec DLP Connector using Microsoft Intune

-You can also configure the Symantec DLP Connector using Microsoft Intune via Administrative Templates:
+You can also enable the Symantec DLP Connector using Microsoft Intune via Administrative Templates.

 1. Sign in to the **Intune Admin Center**.
-2. Navigate to:
+2. Go to:
    `Devices > Configuration profiles > Create profile`
 3. Choose:
    - **Platform:** Windows 10 and later